apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 Note that the end user may choose to form a custom policy.
-For example, it is possible in AsterixDB to create a custom policy that spills excess records to disk and subsequently resorts to throttling if the spillage crosses a configured threshold.
+For example, it is possible in AsterixDB to create a custom policy that spills excess objects to disk and subsequently resorts to throttling if the spillage crosses a configured threshold.
 In all cases, the desired ingestion policy is specified as part of the `connect feed` statement or else the "Basic" policy will be chosen as the default.